Stonesjtu/pytorch-learning/dispatch.md

 `pytorch/aten/src/ATen/native/README.md`

 And source codes:
-`pytorch/aten/src/ATen/native/natives.yaml`
+`pytorch/aten/src/ATen/native/native_functions.yaml`
 `pytorch/aten/src/ATen/Declarations.cwrap`

 ## Defining the `forward`/`backward` pair
 In early version, pytorch uses hand-written `forward` and `backward` methods in each `Function` class.
 But now a separate declaration file  is employed to define the `forward`/`backward` pair for simplicity.

-Like the `Python/C binding`, the declaration file is also used to generate `Variable` methods at building stage. e.g. for `Variable.index_select`, the gradient of self is obtained by calling the `grad.type().zeros(self.sizes()).index_add_(dim, index, grad)`.
+Like the *Python/C binding*, the declaration file is also used to generate `Variable` methods at building stage. e.g. for `Variable.index_select`, the gradient of self is obtained by calling the `grad.type().zeros(self.sizes()).index_add_(dim, index, grad)`.

 code snippets for `forward`/`backward` binding: